ciardorje/Multi-Season_Spatial_MSOM/README.md

 <br/>

 #### Community-Level Hyperparameters ####
 Here are the community hyperparameters for our model.
-They all follow the same process as the above example, so I've just addedd as code comments what the priors specified on each line are referring to.
+They all follow the same process as the above example, so I've just commented on what the priors specified on each line are referring to.

-You may notice, I haven't included community hyperparameters for the spatial autocorrelation intercept.
+You may notice, I haven't included community hyperparameters for the spatial autocorrelation intercept ```a```.
 This is mainly because the process is computationally intensive and I'm not sure the model would run/converge if we did incorporate hierarchical structuring in this parameter.
+I'd be happy to try though.

 ```r